apatino16/javascriptNotes/jsObjects.md

 > Note: avoid using arrow functions when using this in a method!

 ## Privacy
+### JavaScript getters and setters restricted
 - Accessing and updating properties is fundamental in working with objects.
 However, there are cases in which we don’t want other code simply accessing and updating an object’s properties.
 When discussing privacy in objects, we define it as the idea that **only certain properties should be mutable or able to change in value**.
+- JavaScript object properties are not private or protected.
+Since JavaScript objects are passed by reference, there is no way to fully prevent incorrect interactions with object properties.
+- One way to implement more restricted interactions with object properties is to use getter and setter methods.
 - One common convention is to place an underscore `_` before the name of a property to mean that the property should not be altered.
+Typically, the internal value is stored as a property with an identifier that matches the getter and setter method names, but begins with an underscore (_).

 ### getters and setters intercept property access
 - JavaScript getter and setter methods are helpful in part because they offer a way to intercept property access and assignment, and allow for additional actions to be performed before these changes go into effect.

-####Getters
+#### Getters
 - **Getters ** are methods that get and return the internal properties of an object.
 - Getters can perform an action on the data when getting a property.
 - Getters can return different values using conditionals.